Cook.Eat.Explore

 Dinner at Toppolobampo

 Wonderful.
 Amazing.
 Bucket list meal, fo’ sho’.
-So much so that I’m not going to go into more detail here, rather
+So much so that I’m not going to go into more detail here, rather that meal will have its own post.

 Playing Tourist | Walking Michigan Ave & The Near North Pub Crawl